- 40 Years of Experience

 Depakote is an anticonvulsant and mood stabilizer manufactured by Abbot Laboratories that has been prescribed to pregnant women since the 1980s to treat seizure disorders, migraine headaches and bipolar disorder.

-However, the U.S. Food & Drug Administration (FDA) did not acknowledge the risk of birth defects until 2006 after the results of a clinical trial were published in Neurology Journal.
+However, the U.S. Food and Drug Administration (FDA) did not acknowledge the risk of birth defects until 2006 after the results of a clinical trial were published in Neurology Journal.

 Researchers observed 333 pregnant women who were taking one of the following antiepileptic drugs: Depakote, Dilantin, Tegretol or Lamictal.